damiyu/cse15l-lab-reports/lab-report-1-week-2.md

 ![image](keygen.png)

-The process of logging in and uploading files is very tedious work.
+The process of logging in and uploading files is very tedious.
 To skip inputting your password every time you log in or scp files, you can create a keygen.
 First, open a new terminal and enter "ssh-keygen".
 Keep pressing enter until a random art image is generated.
 Then, use the command "scp .ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys" with your account.
 After putting in your password one last time, try logging into the server.
 You'll see you no longer need to enter your password.

 ---
 **Optimizing Remote Running**